 And so, to today.
-Nothing much has changed, and weeder women are still an absolutely essential part of organic gardening.
+Nothing much has changed, and weeder women are still an absolutely essential part of ethical gardening.
 We employ a team – maybe not all of them women – to help us keep on top of our flower beds.
 They expertly keep the soil weed free so that our carefully selected and propagated plants can thrive.

 The plastic sheeting, paraffin weed torches and chemical herbicides are all in the farmer’s tool box because they save us money, and saving money means the consumer can buy cheaper fruit and vegetables, and flowers are affordable.

 Here at Electric Daisy Flower Farm we are proud members of the Living Wage Foundation and we make sure that we look after anyone who works with us on this piece of earth.
 We believe our sustainable approach to gardening and our ethical treatment of colleagues will produce the best flowers.
-They may be slightly more expensive to the consumer, but just think how fast you will go to heaven for making the right choice in buying our organic bouquets.
+They may be slightly more expensive to the consumer, but just think how fast you will go to heaven for making the right choice in buying our beautiful bouquets.

 We will stick with our gang of weeder women, how else should we keep those thugs out of our beds . . .